grannycart/bbq-bicycle/notes-and-drafts/notes-and-todos.md

 			* Cheeses off all the aholes on electric bikes
 * [ ] Write "How to love riding your bike"
 * [ ] https://www.nytimes.com/2022/09/30/well/move/how-hard-workout.html
+* [ ] reach out to that worlds-fastest-women land-speed record for bicycle holder, and get an endorsement from her

 ## Other bike stuff:
 * [ ] there should be a bike path running the length of fire island